What are the types of Weight Loss Surgery and are they permanent?

 - The Roux-en-y gastric bypass sees the small bowel joined onto the small stomach pouch but also to itself lower down to make the bile inside the bowel flow away from the stomach pouch.

 - Both laparoscopic gastric bypass are powerful operations for weight loss and metabolic health improvement.
 It has been performed for many decades and the excellent results have stood the test of time.
 Technical advances more recently have made it a safe and well tolerated procedure when performed by a specialist surgeon.
 It works by a number of strong mechanisms, including creating very small meal portions and significant alteration to hunger and appetite hormones.
 It is the most effective operation to reverse diabetes (often seeing patients come off their medication altogether early after surgery).
-There is an alteration to the food stream within the bowels (leading to the metabolic improvement) which means it is critical to maintain follow-up with a team specialised in managing and monitoring patients after surgery.
+There is an alteration to the food stream within the bowels (leading to metabolic improvement) which means it is critical to maintain follow-up with a team specialised in managing and monitoring patients after surgery.

 - After the Laparoscopic gastric band a soft plastic ring around the top part of the stomach (effectively separating the small part of the stomach above the band from the large stomach volume below the band).
 The ring size is adjusted during follow-up by inflating or deflating this ring, done by accessing a ‘port’ which sits within the abdominal wall (hidden under the skin).
-Portion sizes are thereby reduced and often hunger is suppressed (by the band pressing on the hunger nerves on the stomach).
+Portion sizes are thereby reduced and often hunger is suppressed (by the band pressing on the hunger nerves in the stomach).
 The laparoscopic adjustable gastric band (LAGB) has been a commonly performed procedure since the 1990’s to help patients achieve significant weight loss.
-It requires commitment to eating in appropriate ways for the band to be effective and the appropriateness for this procedure for you needs to be discussed with your surgeon
+It requires a commitment to eating in appropriate ways for the band to be effective and the appropriateness of this procedure for you needs to be discussed with your surgeon